Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 The system is composed of:
 * A backend, which obtains usage data from the HPC system (using the `sacct` command), aggregates it (to one row per user per day), and enriches it (adds carbon footprint data).
 * A PostgreSQL database to store the HPC usage calculated by the backend
-* A frontend, which uses Grafana to query the database and display the data through graph and charts.
+* A frontend, which uses Grafana to query the database and display the data through graphs and charts.

-Content
+### Contents
 * [Prerequisites](#prerequisites)
   * [Python environment](#python-environment-miniforge)
   * [`ga_dashboard` python package](#install-the-ga_dashboard-python-package)